Verint Systems (NASDAQ:VRNT) Updates FY 2023 Earnings Guidance

-Verint Systems (NASDAQ:VRNT) last posted its earnings results on Thursday, December 2nd.
-The technology company reported $0.69 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.53 by $0.16.
-Verint Systems had a negative net margin of 0.36% and a positive return on equity of 14.17%.
-The company had revenue of $224.82 million during the quarter, compared to analyst estimates of $218.22 million.
-During the same period in the prior year, the business posted $0.72 earnings per share.
-Verint Systems’s revenue for the quarter was up 4.5% on a year-over-year basis.
-Analysts expect that Verint Systems will post 1.44 EPS for the current year.

-In related news, CEO Dan Bodner sold 12,025 shares of Verint Systems stock in a transaction on Wednesday, September 15th.
-The shares were sold at an average price of $44.17, for a total transaction of $531,144.25.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, CFO Douglas Robinson sold 2,791 shares of Verint Systems stock in a transaction on Wednesday, September 15th.
-The shares were sold at an average price of $44.17, for a total transaction of $123,278.47.
-Following the transaction, the chief financial officer now owns 56,557 shares in the company, valued at approximately $2,498,122.69.
+In related news, CFO Douglas Robinson sold 2,627 shares of Verint Systems stock in a transaction on Monday, September 27th.
+The shares were sold at an average price of $45.94, for a total transaction of $120,684.38.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, President Elan Moriah sold 4,500 shares of Verint Systems stock in a transaction on Wednesday, September 15th.
+The stock was sold at an average price of $44.17, for a total transaction of $198,765.00.
+Following the sale, the president now directly owns 120,303 shares in the company, valued at approximately $5,313,783.51.
 The disclosure for this sale can be found here.
-Insiders sold 29,730 shares of company stock worth $1,328,181 in the last 90 days.
-1.90% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 29,730 shares of company stock worth $1,328,181 in the last 90 days.
+Company insiders own 1.90% of the company’s stock.

 An institutional investor recently bought a new position in Verint Systems stock.
-Janus Henderson Group PLC purchased a new stake in Verint Systems Inc. (NASDAQ:VRNT) during the third quarter, according to its most recent filing with the SEC.
-The fund purchased 6,623 shares of the technology company’s stock, valued at approximately $297,000.
+Janus Henderson Group PLC acquired a new stake in shares of Verint Systems Inc. (NASDAQ:VRNT) in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor acquired 6,623 shares of the technology company’s stock, valued at approximately $297,000.

 Verint Systems Company Profile